Horace Hood: Destruction of HMS Invincible

 The vanguards of the battlefleets, made up of battlecruisers and smaller ships, collided just before 18.00.
-The German fleet, possessing better gunnery and range-finding equipment, had the better of the early exchanges; HMS Defence, an old armoured cruiser which was the flagship of Rear-Admiral Sir Robert Arbuthnot, was blown up with all 903 hands, and the fast battleship HMS Warspite was badly damaged and forced to limp back to Britain.
+The German fleet, possessing better gunnery and range-finding equipment, had the better of the early exchanges; HMS Defence, an old armoured cruiser which was the flagship of Rear-Admiral Sir Robert Arbuthnot and was captained by Stanley Venn Ellis, was blown up with all 903 hands, and the fast battleship HMS Warspite was badly damaged and forced to limp back to Britain.
 Hood's squadron was heavily engaged, Invincible facing the combined batteries of SMS Lützow and SMS Derfflinger and inflicting damage on Lützow, which would force her abandonment and scuttling during the night.
 At this, Hood called through the voicepipe to the gunnery officer, "Keep firing as quickly as possible.
 You are doing splendidly; every shot is telling."
 The combination of the two ships proved too much for Hood's flagship, however, and a shell from Derfflinger penetrated the "Q" turret of Invincible, the same mortal wound which had destroyed HMS Queen Mary a few hours before and almost claimed HMS Lion.

 The unstable cordite ammunition carried by Invincible, coupled with the weakness of her turret design and armour, resulted in a catastrophic explosion from "Q" turret's magazine, which blew the ship in half.
 The ship's remains sank rapidly, settling on the shallow bottom while the bow and stern protruded from the sea.
 Of Invincible's crew of 1,021, there were just six survivors, pulled from the water by attendant destroyers.
 Hood was not amongst them.
 The Battle of Jutland was ultimately an expensive stalemate; both sides suffered further losses during the night action but the strategic situation remained unchanged.
 The Royal Navy had suffered over 6,000 fatal casualties, three times the German losses, but remained in control of the North Sea while the High Seas Fleet was forced to retire to harbour.